List of railway stations in Cornwall

-The first of the passenger railway stations in Cornwall, United Kingdom, were opened in 1834.
+The first of the passenger railway stations in Cornwall, England, were opened in 1834.
 The network expanded considerably between the 1840s and 1900s.
 There were 81 stations in the duchy in 1960 but rationalisation of lines and stations has reduced this to just 36 National rail stations since 1989 including two opened in the 1970s.
 These are on the Cornish Main Line (between Penzance and Saltash where it continues across the Royal Albert Bridge into Devon) and the five remaining branch lines.
 There are also a small number of new or reopened stations on heritage railways.

 The busiest station is Truro with more than one million passengers each year; the quietest is Coombe Junction Halt with fewer than 250.